chakrabar/chakrabar.github.io/_posts/articles/2017-12-17-new-features-of-csharp-7.md

 ```

-> Note: Source of knowledge for this article are MSDN, StackOverflow and other forums.
+Note: Source of knowledge for this article are MSDN, StackOverflow and other forums.

+Once done, continue to **[features demo  C# 7.1 - 7.3](/articles/2018-12-10-c-sharp-7-minor-versions)**.